marcobambini/gravity/docs/types.md

 }
 ```

-> Manifest typing is currently used in autocompletion feature but I plan to introduce a full static type checking in a future release.
+> Manifest typing is currently used in autocompletion feature, full static type checking will be introduced in a future release.